ANALYSIS-For Twitter boss Elon Musk, now comes the hard part | Technology

 Earlier this month, the outspoken billionaire said: "Myself and the other investors are obviously overpaying for Twitter right now.
 The long term potential for Twitter in my view is an order of magnitude greater than its current value."
 Musk has provided few concrete details about his plans, and what he has shared appears far-fetched or contradictory.

 Here is what lies ahead for Musk, the self-proclaimed "Chief Twit", according to current and former Twitter employees, analysts and investors who considered funding the deal.
-X SUPER APP
+OBEYING THE LAWS

-Apple Inc and Alphabet Inc's Google, which control the app stores on iPhones and Android phones, see themselves as super apps and would be unlikely to allow other super apps to develop, Galloway said.
-Consider Apple's recent rejection of Spotify's plan to sell audiobooks as one example of barriers to entry.
-Adding payments, which generally require identity verification, could complicate a service which has allowed anonymity to flourish, making Twitter a powerful tool for political activism in hostile environments, said Jason Goldman, a former Twitter board member.
+Musk has promised to preserve free speech of all kinds, but has also struck a more conciliatory tone with global leaders who aim to rein in Big Tech, worrying activists and former leaders of Twitter.
+Just three hours after Musk declared victory by tweeting "The bird is freed," European Commissioner Thierry Breton shot back: "In Europe, the bird flies by our rules."

-"It's not possible at this point in the evolution of the mobile internet," Goldman added.
-CUTTING CONTENT MODERATION
+He reshared a video from May, in which he said in a Twitter video that he agreed with the European Union's new digital media regulation, which will force Big Tech to do more to tackle illegal content or risk fines of up to 6% of global revenue, in one of the world's most severe approaches to regulating content online.
+In India, regulators also reminded Musk on Friday on the rule of law.
+"Our rules and laws for intermediaries remain the same regardless of who owns the platforms," said Rajeev Chandrasekhar, India’s minister of state for electronics and information technology.

 Current and former employees who spoke with Reuters said Musk's plans to lower the guard rails that are common across all social media platforms would lead to a deluge of hateful, harmful and potentially illegal content on Twitter.
 Already, it has struggled with identifying and removing child porn.
 Members of Twitter's trust and safety team, which includes content moderators, are expected to be among Musk's deepest job cuts, employees fear.